99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - parameters: they are a way to provide inputs to your AWS CF template (ex choose type of ec2, password...)
 - mapping: fixed variables within CF template ex (dev vs prod) The optional Mappings section matches a key to a corresponding set of named values.
-For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region, match then with Fn::FindInMap
+For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region, match then with Fn::FindInMap, FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
 - Rules: Validates a parameter or a combination of parameters during a stack creation
 - outputs: output the variables such as VPC ID and subnet ID to network stack
 - conditions: control the creation of res. based on conditions ex: what region you deploy in